olivervmason/car_price_webscraper/README.md

 - Likewise it was decided to create 'bins' by which to group car ages.

-- The engine size was input differently for the same model (e.g. 1497cc and 1500cc are two ways users listed the same engine size).
-This needed to be homogenized by rounding to the nearest 100cc.
+- The engine size was input differently by users for the same model (e.g. 1497cc and 1500cc were listed for the same engine).
+This was homogenized by rounding the capacity to the nearest 100cc.

 - A string grouping all these like characteristics was created in order to make it possible to to an 'apples with apples' comparison between listings in different locations.

 ## Results analysis

-Initially, the number of listings per location was reviewed:
+Initially, the number of listings by location for the top 5 brands was reviewed:

 - Auckland - 13,862 listings
 - Other North Island - 6,164 listings